-At its core, Thread is a wireless protocol based on Zigbee, a low-power standard used by a number of smart home manufacturers.
+At its core, Thread is a wireless protocol based on Zigbee, a low-power standard used by a number of smart home accessories.
 It’s not uncommon to see products like smart bulbs and motion sensors support Zigbee, precisely because they can operate with minimal power consumption — even a Bluetooth sensor needs to be larger than a Thread or Zigbee equivalent for the sake of a bigger battery.
-Wi-Fi is so energy-hungry that most accessories with it can only be plugged in.
+Wi-Fi is so energy-hungry that most smart home products with it can only be plugged in.

-Speaking of Wi-Fi, as separate protocols, Zigbee and Thread also reduce the burden on your Wi-Fi network.
+Being separate from Wi-Fi, Zigbee and Thread also reduce the burden on your Wi-Fi router.
 A prime of example of this is the Philips Hue ecosystem, which connects up to 50 Zigbee lights to a single Wi-Fi hub.
 If you were to use 50 bulbs with individual Wi-Fi connections, even a Wi-Fi 6 router would probably become oversaturated.

 Thread allows for 'self-healing' meshes, and each accessory can operate as a border router, meaning less reliance on hubs.

-Another common feature is that the protocols enable “self-healing” meshes.
-That is, devices can talk directly to each other without a hub or the internet, and if one device is problematic, the mesh can re-route traffic.
-A light bulb on the opposite side of your house can still communicate with closer hardware so long as there are enough devices in between to form a relay.
+Another common feature is that the protocols create “self-healing” meshes.
+That is, accessories can talk directly to each other without a hub or the internet, and if one is problematic, the mesh can re-route traffic.
+A light bulb on the opposite side of your house can still communicate with hardware closer to you so long as there are enough devices with Thread or Zigbee in between to form a relay.

 The major split is that unlike Zigbee, Thread devices can talk to the internet and each other via native IPv6, regardless of their manufacturer — that’s IP as in Internet Protocol, the numerical address format used by most things online.
 The only real requirement for Thread products reaching the internet and/or establishing a local network is a “border router,” and many Thread accessories are able to operate as their own.
 Zigbee devices invariably need a hub.